DAT4/backend-project/README.md

 # Backend game

 ## Websocket

 The websocket is used for live streaming the data of the game between the clients.

 Websocket is nice because it allows the server to make callbacks.
 And provides a much more reactive program.

+The websocket consists of a hub which has a number of clients who can register and unregister.
+When a client sends his coordinates to the server then the hub will register that a client has sent a message and therefore notify/broadcast all the other clients about the new coordinates of the player.

 ### Websocket over ssl